bobbingwide/oik-loader/README.md

 1. Click on the link to activate/update the Must Use ( MU ) plugin
 1. Click on the link to Rebuild the index - oik-loader.site.csv file in the mu-plugins folder
 1. Click on the link to Rebuild the plugin dependencies - oik-component-dependencies.site.csv file in the mu-plugins folder
+1. If required provide an oik-loader-extras.csv file in the mu-plugins folder

 * Note: In a WordPress Multi Site installation
 - There will only be one version of the Must Use plugin ( oik-loader-mu.php )
 - There will be multiple index and component dependencies files; one of each per site.
+- There may be one oik-loader-extras.csv file.

 ## Frequently Asked Questions